NativeScript/docs-v8/best-practices/if-things.md

 title: Best Practices around hidden, visibility, v-if, ngIf and all those "if" things
 ---

-There's various ways to hide and show view elements on the screen at any given time either dynamically or just per page.
+There are various ways to hide and show view elements on the screen at any given time either dynamically or just per page.

 ## From @nativescript/core